sparsh13b/react-news-app/README.md

 ## Acknowledgements

 - This app utilizes the GNews public API for fetching news articles.
 Visit their website for more information: [GNews API](https://gnews.io/)

+## Refactoring & Optimization

+- Added memoization to prevent unnecessary re-renders.
+- Added default props and improved PropTypes for type safety and fallback.
+- Enhanced performance and maintainability.